stesol01/my-euler/README.md

 # my-euler
-My solutions to the euler problems
+This repo contains my as of yet completed solutions to the problems at the euler project page https://projecteuler.net